PaoloAnnibale/MolecularBrightness/README.md

-This procedure file contains the multiple functions necessary to analyze fluorescence microscopy images and extract molecular number and brightness information from time series (temporal brightness) or still snapshots (spatial brightness)
+This procedure file contains the multiple functions necessary to analyze fluorescence microscopy images and extract molecular number and brightness information from time series (temporal brightness) or still snapshots (spatial brightness).

+To be run, the procedure requires IgorPro (wavemetrics) 7 or higher version.
+To run the procedure file, just open it from Igor and compile it.

 The functions actually dealing with brightness calculation are
 1. temporal_brighntess() which calulates brightness values from each pixel of a time series.
 The user has the option to select